biqqles/dataclassy/README.md

     - Complete freedom in field ordering - no headaches if a field with a default value follows a field without one
 - Optional generation of:
     - `__slots__`, significantly improving memory efficiency and lookup performance
-    - `**kwargs`, simplifying dataclass instantiation from dictionaries
+    - `**kwargs`, simplifying data class instantiation from dictionaries
     - An `__iter__` method, enabling data class destructuring
 - Internal fields (marked with `_` or `__`) are excluded from `__repr__` by default